mydea/dev-cards/PLAN.md

-# Dev-Cards Implementation Plan
+# Draw It, Play It, Ship It - Implementation Plan

 ## Project Overview

-Dev-cards is a single-player browser-based card game where players manage development resources (Productivity Points, Technical Debt, Bugs) to complete a project.
+Draw It, Play It, Ship It is a single-player browser-based card game where players manage development resources (Productivity Points, Technical Debt, Bugs) to complete a project.
 The goal is to reach 100% progress with no bugs in the fewest rounds possible.

 ## Architecture